AI WEEK 2025

 - Openings (RSI/CISA Workshop): AI as a space for learning and experimentation.

-- Escape from Kabul: the technical complexity of maintaining a coherent style; animation introduced at a late stage, not initially planned.
+- Escape from Kabul: the process rules, technical complexity of maintaining a coherent style; animation introduced at a late stage, not initially planned.

 - Advertising and clips for the City of Lugano: opportunities and limitations in the commercial world.

-- AI in other artistic works and films
+- AI in other artistic works, films & publicity.

 - POV of international authors – clips – Advantages, contradictions, and risks: when AI accelerates processes and when it complicates them.